ADMISSIONS TESTING 2018

 Test performance feedback is posted to applicants, and detailed results are passed direct to Faculty Office.
 Under no circumstances are results released over the telephone.
 Admissions test results are valid for two years.
-Tests may not be rewritten within six months.
+Tests may not be rewritten within a year.

 All applicants write three psychometric tests and a brief motivation/career plan, totalling up to three and a half hours including administration and a tea break, however, Masters applicants write an additional test of ±50 minutes.
 Applicants are advised against scheduling appointments immediately after testing in case this affects their concentration or they are tired after testing.

 The test measures abilities in the areas of general, arithmetic and cognitive reasoning, reading comprehension and written English.
 Unlike the GMAT test, they are aptitude tests, and require no preparation.
 Applicants may wish to remind themselves of basic arithmetic operations (times tables; addition, subtraction, multiplication and division).